elixir-lang/elixir-lang.github.com/_posts/2021-02-03-social-messaging-with-elixir.markdown

 Tomas Koci and Ustin Zarubin were the two engineers behind Community's initial implementation.
 The company was pivoting from a product they had written in Go and they felt the language was not expressive enough for the products they were building.
 So when faced with the challenge of developing a social messaging platform on top of SMS, they were open to trying a different stack.

 Their first encounter with Elixir was a casual one.
 They were chatting about the challenges ahead of them when their roommate mentioned Elixir.
 Shortly after, things started to click.
 They both had a physics background, so they found the functional paradigm quite intuitive.
-The Erlang VM also has its origins in Telecommunications, and they were building a telecom centric product, which gave them more confidence.
+The Erlang VM also has its origins in telecommunications, and they were building a telecom centric product, which gave them more confidence.

 Besides the technological aspect, they also began to be active in the Elixir community.
 Tomas recaps: "we started attending the Elixir meetups happening here in Chattanooga.
 We met many developers, heard about production cases, and learned how companies like Bleacher Report were using Elixir at scale".
 From then on, they were sold on giving Elixir a try.